danielajoian/ProMan-App/README.md

 # ProMan-App
 A fun App that is going to help you to be more organized
-- not done yet -
+- not finished yet, but it's functional